Performing the Concourse Upgrade

 If you have many pipelines with many containers, pause your pipelines before you start the upgrade.
 Then, after you finish the upgrade, wait for all of your workers to be ready and then turn on your pipelines one by one.

-Pivotal recommends doing this to prevent your pipelines from overwhelming the first workers that come online, which could cause a crash.
+VMware recommends doing this to prevent your pipelines from overwhelming the first workers that come online, which could cause a crash.

 To deploy your new Concourse version, you need the following information:

 - Any required operations files for your environment or Concourse setup

 --vars-storeflag with the name of a file in which BOSH can store your cluster credentials, such as

 BOSH creates this file for you if it does not already exist.
 If this is the case, you still need to specify a filename for BOSH to use.
 In the case that you already have a

 cluster-creds.yml file, specify it here so that BOSH does not re-create it.

 If you specify a file that does not exist, and BOSH re-creates this file for you, it also re-creates things such as passwords and secrets that exist within the file.

 When you are ready, navigate to your terminal and run the following

 1 2 3 4 5 6 7 8 9 10